Anqi-Wang-aug/Anqi-Wang-aug.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Study Blog
 ---
-# Anqi Wang's Study Blog
+# Blogs for Tips, Ideas, Explanations on AI/DS Knowledge